Locatalyze

 Base revenue (category norm)

 The baseline revenue from which all scenarios are built.
-We use 26 service days per month (standard Australian hospitality six-day trading: closed one day a week for owner-operated formats). hours_multiplier ranges from 0.45× (weekends only) to 1.35× (all-day). access_multiplier ranges from 0.70× (arcade) to 1.10× (transport hub). avg_ticket uses your entered value if provided, otherwise the category typical.
+We use 30 calendar days per month; reduced trading (e.g. six-day weeks) is reflected through the hours_multiplier rather than the day count, so the model stays consistent across formats. hours_multiplier ranges from 0.45× (weekends only) to 1.35× (all-day). access_multiplier ranges from 0.70× (arcade) to 1.10× (transport hub). avg_ticket uses your entered value if provided, otherwise the category typical.

 COGS (Cost of Goods)